Virginian Pilot Article About Mattie Midgette's Store

 He and his son Buddy set their nets along the beach front cottage line in front of Mattie's Store.

 Mattie Midgette’s Store is a rare and compelling historic site.
-The property presents a singular example of the area's past form, traditions, and customs.
+The property presents a singular example of the area's past form, its traditions, and customs.
 Once a thriving grocery, seasonal tourist home, commercial and retail fishing operation, it served as the nucleus of the resort community.
 It evokes a palpable sense of "place" that embodies the Outer Banks of a century ago.

 The old grocery also served as home to the Beachcomber Museum from 2003 through 2018.
 It contained a remarkable cache of seaside artifacts collected by Mattie’s eccentric daughter, Nellie Myrtle Pridgen.
 Like her mother, she was born in their family home in the tightly knit soundside community of Nags Head Woods.